yrajppal95/New-practice/README.md

 # New-practice
-This is another chance of working
+This is another chance of working.
 <br>
-author - Yash Rajpal
+Author - Yash Rajpal